QVoG-BUAA/QVoG-Engine-TS/README.md

 }
 ```

+`batchSize` is the maximum number of vertices to be fetched in a single query.
+By default it is set to 1000.
+Configure this to tune the performance of the engine.
 For the complete options, see `EngineOptions` interface.

 ## Development